Engee documentation

 Description

-The block Diode (Advanced) can represent a diode with a piecewise linear, exponential or tabulated - curve (volt-ampere characteristic, VAC).
-With the parameters Fidelity level you can select the level of detail of the dynamic model.
+Block Diode (Advanced) It can be a diode with a piecewise linear, exponential, or tabulated - curve (volt-ampere characteristic, VAX).
+Using the parameter Fidelity level You can select the level of detail of the dynamic model.

-The diode model with piecewise linear BAC is similar to the model Diode, with the addition of a fixed junction capacitance and the ability to account for charge dynamics.
-If the direct voltage across the diode exceeds the value specified in the parameter Forward voltage, the diode behaves like a linear resistor with the resistance specified in the parameter On resistance.
-Otherwise, the diode behaves as a linear resistor with the small conductance specified in the parameters Off conductance.
+The model of a diode with a piecewise linear VAC is similar to the model Diode, with the addition of a fixed junction capacity and the ability to account for charge dynamics.
+If the forward voltage on the diode exceeds the value specified in the parameter Forward voltage, then the diode behaves like a linear resistor with the resistance specified in the parameter On resistance.
+Otherwise, the diode behaves like a linear resistor with a low conductivity specified in the parameter Off conductance.
 At zero voltage, zero current flows through the diode.

-The exponential EAC is the following relationship between diode current and diode voltage :
+The exponential VAC is the following relationship between the diode current and the voltage on the diode :

 where